Boarding Schools

 For Japanese students who start their studies in the UK after graduating from a from high school, the most common pathway is to take the Foundation Course.
 However, top universities such as Oxford and Cambridge, and some courses such as medicine, cannot be entered via Foundation Course and require A-levels or IB degrees.

-This delays the time of entry to university, so studying overseas from junior or senior high school is a valid option for those who are considering entering an overseas university in the future.
+This delays the time of entry to university, so studying abroad from junior or senior high school is a valid option for those who are considering entering an overseas university in the future.

 →University entrance examinations in the UK